C4ptainCrunch/thesis/source/index.rst

 If the current player's opponent has no seed left in his half board, the current player has to play a move that gives him seeds if such a move exists.
-This rule is called the "feed your opponent".
+This rule is called the 'feed your opponent'.
 In :numref:`Figure %s <fig:feed>`, South has to play pit 5 because playing pit 1 would leave the opponent without any move to play.